-What you need: Cordless drill/driver with matching bit, Squared timbers, Screw, Metal bar
+What you need: Cordless drill/driver, Squared timbers, Screw, Metal bar

 Secure the wooden circle you sawed out in Step 6 onto the board using a screw.
 At this stage, it is important to measure the distance precisely.
 To do this, simply place the metal rod (which you will later bend) next to the screw.
 Place the wooden circle flush against the metal rod.

 What you need: G-clamps, Metal rod, Metal tube, Strength

 Clamp the bending jig securely onto the work surface.
 Once you have done this, use a metal tube to bend the metal rod into the right shape for the bracket.
 To do this, proceed as follows: